-Safety chain can be legally attached to an aluminum trailer chassis via Couplemate safety chain holders.
+Safety chain can be legally attached to an aluminium trailer chassis via Couplemate safety chain holders.

 The legal requirement is for the chain holder to be welded.
 The plate holding the safety chain holder is then bolted to the chassis rail.

 Previously, the chain was attached via a bolt passing through the chassis rail and safety chain co-jointly.

 You only need one safety chain attachment points for trailers up to 2.5t.
 Over 2.5t, two safety chains must be used.

 You need ‘coloured pin’ i.e. yellow or red, rated shackle to comply with various state rules.